-This includes being picked up from your hotel in Eilat, helped with all of the formalities in crossing the border at Wadi Araba and then ensuring you have a smooth journey directly to Wadi Musa, where Petra is situated.
-Before Corona struck, there were a number of options if you wanted to visit the Rose-Coloured City, including day trips, two-day trips to Petra, and trips directly from Tel Aviv to Petra and these are now being booked again - don’t hesitate to contact us for more information about them.
+This includes being picked up from your hotel in Eilat, helping with all of the formalities in crossing the border at Wadi Araba and then ensuring you have a smooth journey directly to Wadi Musa, where Petra is situated.
+Before Corona struck, there were several options if you wanted to visit the Rose-Coloured City, including day trips, two-day trips to Petra, and trips directly from Tel Aviv to Petra and these are now being booked again - don’t hesitate to contact us for more information about them.

 Returning to/Entering Israel from Jordan

-If you are returning to Israel from Jordan (after a trip, say, to Petra or Wadi Rum) or simply entering Israel for the first time, there are certain procedures you are going to need to follow, in accordance with the current Israeli COVID-19 regulations.
+If you are returning to Israel from Jordan (after a trip, say, to Petra or Wadi Rum) or simply entering Israel for the first time, there are certain procedures you are going to need to follow, by the current Israeli COVID-19 regulations.
 These are as follows:

 1. You will need to take a PCR test no more than 72 hours before you fly or cross over.
 Antigen tests are not acceptable.

-2. Passengers returning to Israel after a 3-day Jordan tour do not require a PCR test prior to departure from Jordan, as they will have a PCR test which was performed on arrival to Jordan which will be valid for their return within 72 hours.
+2. Passengers returning to Israel after a 3-day Jordan tour do not require a PCR test before departure from Jordan, as they will have a PCR test which was performed on arrival to Jordan which will be valid for their return within 72 hours.

-3. Passengers returning to Israel after a 4-day Jordan tour require a PCR test prior to departure from Jordan, which can be conducted at their own expense.
+3. Passengers returning to Israel after a 4-day Jordan tour require a PCR test before departure from Jordan, which can be conducted at their own expense.
 We will assist passengers to arrange for the test to take place in time for their departure.
-(Cost = 20 Jordanian Dinar (approx. US$30) per person to be paid on site.
+(Cost = 20 Jordanian Dinar (approx. US$30) per person to be paid on-site.